AbtinMogharabin/MakeMe-BNN/README.md

 ## 3.1.
 Experimental setup

-### Dataset
+### 3.1.1 Dataset

-The authors used the following datasets for their experiments on uncertainty quantification using Bayesian Neural Networks:
+The paper demonstrates the efficiency of the ABNN approach to a number of different datasets and backbones in *image classification* and *semantic segmentation* tasks.

+#### 3.1.1.1  Image Classification
 1. **CIFAR-10 and CIFAR-100**:
    - **Description**: CIFAR-10 and CIFAR-100 are popular image classification datasets containing 60,000 images divided into 10 and 100 classes respectively.
    - **Usage**: They are utilized for image classification tasks with models such as ResNet-50 and WideResNet28-10.